KatnipSC/Katnip-Blog/posts/2025-30-20-Intro/post.md

 ### 🗝️ Key Features:
 - **Text-Based Syntax**: Instead of blocks, users write code in a simple, human-readable syntax.
-- **Compiling for Web**: Katnip projects are compiled to sb3, which can be run directly either in Scratch or through Katnip's project vm.
+- **Compiling for Web**: Katnip projects are transpiled to sb3, which can be run directly either in Scratch or through Katnip's project vm.
 - **Easy to Learn**: Designed to be beginner-friendly but powerful enough for advanced projects.
 - **Large Skill Ceiling**: Though beginner-friendly, don't let it fool you.
 Katnip is very powerful!!
 - **Extension and Library support**: Following in Python's footsteps, custom Katnip libraries and extensions are availible, expanding the possibilities even futher
-- **Custom Compiled Blocks**: Ever needed a resuable block that takes 100s of blocks?
+- **Custom Transpiled Blocks**: Ever needed a resuable block that takes 100s of blocks?
 Write it instead once with a script that compiles at runtime!

 ## 🔨 How It Works